webmandesign/webman-amplifier/README.md

 * A lot of useful and well thought shortcodes
 * Simple and fast Shortcode Generator
-* Visual Composer (3rd party premium plugin) integration
+* [Beaver Builder](https://wordpress.org/plugins/beaver-builder-lite-version/) and Visual Composer page builder integration
 * Projects custom post type to create your own portfolios
 * Logos custom post type to manage your clients and/or partners logo lists
 * Testimonials custom post type